-Sadly the warm shades are blue that are traditionally seen on Fiin are gone and Finnair is introducing a stained prone cream color livery.
-The seats are the Zodiac Cirrus III seats, which are the quickly becoming the industry standard seat on widebody aircraft and can be experienced on airlines such as the Delta B747, US Airways A330, Cathay Pacific B777, American Airline B77w, all which I have flown and enjoyed!
-Of course the US Airways design is the most dated, Finnair will bring updated features much like Cathay Pacific and American offer on their newest planes.
+Sadly the warm shades are blue that are traditionally seen on Finnair are gone.
+Finnair is introducing a stained prone cream color livery.
+The seats are the Zodiac Cirrus III seats.
+These seats are the quickly becoming the industry standard seat on widebody aircraft.
+You can be experience them on airlines such as the Delta B747, US Airways A330, Cathay Pacific B777, American Airline B77w, all which I have flown and enjoyed!
+Of course the US Airways design is the most dated.
+Finnair will bring new features to the seat similarly as Cathay Pacific and American offer on their newest planes.

-In the main cabin, Finnair is configuring the cabin in a 3x3x3 arrangement offering customers 31 inches of seat pitch, which actually reduces the pitch by 1 inch compared to their current long haul fleet and matches the pitch on the airlines narrow body aircraft.
+In the main cabin, Finnair is configuring the cabin in a 3x3x3 arrangement.
+Each seat offers customers 31 inches of seat pitch.
+Unfortunately, this is actually reduces the pitch by 1 inch.
+Finnair long haul planes fleet and narrow body aircraft offers 32 inches.

 The Economy Class cabin features comfortable Zodiac Z300 slim-line seats with a 31-inch seat pitch in a 3+3+3 layout….
 All seats in Economy include an 11-inch touch screen inflight entertainment system and USB power outlets.

-In addition to standard economy class, Finnair will also introduce a new Economy Comfort, or premium economy section of the aircraft.
-Per the media release these seats will have extra leg room, and upgraded headphones and headrests.
+In addition to standard economy class, Finnair will also introduce a new Economy Comfort.
+This is their premium economy section of the aircraft.
+Per the media release these seats will have extra leg room, upgraded headphones and headrests.

 At the front of the Economy Class cabin are 43 Economy Comfort seats, with comfier headrests, high-quality headphones and four extra inches of leg room.